 Flash forward ten years and Friday night would find me lying in bed exhausted by the work week—tired from getting up early, commuting to the office, and attempting to be “on” for at least eight hours of the day.
 My bed would seem extremely comfy until I’d start scrolling through Facebook and see the endless activities that the rest of the world was seemingly up to.

 I am an INFJ personality type, and as any introvert with Extroverted Feeling (Fe) will tell you, being around people is important for us to feel emotionally fulfilled.
+(What’s your personality type?
+We recommend this free personality test.)
 However, as an introvert of any type will tell you, not just any kind of social interaction will do.
 I find that feeling emotionally fulfilled means spending time with people, but spending time with people does not always equal me feeling emotionally fulfilled.
 It’s an ongoing dilemma, especially as an idealist who sees great potential in every person I meet and every relationship I begin.

 I Tried Being as Social as Possible